-Revenue Recognition - Revenue from contributions and grants is recognized when received and classified as a part of either net assets without restrictions or net assets with restrictions based on donor specifications.
+Revenue Recognition - Revenue from contributions and grants are considered non-exchange transactions and are recognized when received and classified as a part of either net assets without restrictions or net assets with restrictions based on donor specifications.
+Fees from special events have characteristics of both exchange and non-exchange transactions.
 Fees received in advance for future special events is reported as deferred revenue and recognized as revenue once the event is completed.